-Every year Mayo Clinic radiation oncology teams treat more than 2,800 people with breast cancer.
+Every year Mayo Clinic radiation oncology teams treat thousands of people with breast cancer.
 These teams help people with all types of breast cancer.

-Research suggests that Mayo Clinic patients who receive radiation treatment for breast cancer may have less radiation exposure to normal tissues such as the heart than do patients treated at institutions that do not use advanced breast cancer radiotherapy planning techniques.
-Studies show that lowering the dose to the heart reduces the risk of heart disease in the years after treatment.
+Mayo Clinic offers the latest in advanced radiation technologies and techniques.
+Research suggests that people who undergo radiation therapy for breast cancer at facilities that use advanced techniques may have less radiation exposure to normal tissues, such as the heart, than do those treated at medical centers that don't offer these advances.
+Studies show that lowering the radiation dose to the heart reduces the risk of heart disease in the years after treatment.

 Nationally recognized expertise